 In the fuse box, the power interface is on the top and the load interface is on the bottom.

 When installing the PV system for grid connection, you will add an additional circuit breaker.
-In order to save material costs, installation space and reduce installation workload, some installers choose to use the bottom-in and top-out method (reverse wiring).
+In order to save material costs, and installation space and reduce installation workload, some installers choose to use the bottom-in and top-out method (reverse wiring).

 Risks of Reverse Wiring